Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

 - Bollean values:- `true`, `false`.
 - In VSCode, do `Ctrl`+`/` in order to comment line in fastest possible way.
 - To put output in new line, we have `'\n'` while to put strings in new line in window, we have `<br>` in midst of string.
-- To find length of string in JavaScript, we use `word.length` where word is the string.

 <hr>